 It explains how existing planning policies will be applied and makes it clear that developments should meet our affordable housing policies and how this should be done.

 This note sets out how the council will apply its affordable housing policy and how payments in lieu are calculated.
-Please note the per unit sum figures stated in the Interim Note are out of date.
+Please note Gross Internal Area is now used for the calculations and the per unit sum figures stated in the Interim Note are out of date.
 The correct figures are given below.

 The 'per unit sum' figure is currently £304,000 (and £406,000 in the designated higher value areas) as of 1 April 2016.